Honda Civic Type R FK8 (2017–2021) Wheel Fitment Guide

 Mechanically yes — the FK8 shares the 5×120 bolt pattern with many late-model BMWs, opening up a wide aftermarket selection.
 However BMW wheels use a 72.56mm center bore while the FK8 requires 64.1mm.
 Hub centric rings (72.56mm OD to 64.1mm ID) are required to properly center BMW-spec wheels on the FK8 hub.
 For street use, quality plastic hub centric rings work fine.
 For track use, aluminum rings are strongly recommended — the Brembo brake system generates substantial heat that can deform plastic rings, causing vibration and difficulty during removal.
 Beyond the center bore difference, all other fitment considerations apply normally — confirm brake caliper clearance, seat type compatibility, and offset as you would with any aftermarket wheel.

 No — the community consensus is against it for the same reasons as the FL5.
 The FK8 is front-wheel drive and Honda engineered it around square setups that allow full tire rotation.
-Running a staggered setup locks you into replacing all four tires simultaneously when any set wears out.
-A reverse staggered setup (wider front) does exist as a Time Attack strategy — System Motorsports documented reverse-staggered 18×11 front / 18×9.5 rear TE37 Saga S-Plus builds specifically for competition FK8 owners chasing lap times.
-For street use these setups require front fender modifications, rear fender modifications, and significant suspension work.
-They are not appropriate for daily driving or even spirited street use.
+Running a staggered setup locks owners into replacing all four tires simultaneously when any set wears out.
+A reverse staggered setup (wider front) does exist as a Time Attack strategy — reverse-staggered configurations like 18×11 front / 18×9.5 rear have been documented specifically for competition FK8 owners chasing lap times.
+For street use these setups commonly require front fender modifications, rear fender modifications, and significant suspension work.
+They are not commonly chosen for daily driving or even spirited street use.

 There is no OEM Honda winter wheel package for the FK8.
 The most practical approach is a dedicated 18″ winter wheel set.
-Common documented setups include 18×8.5 ET40–45 with 225/40R18 or 235/40R18 winter tires — the taller sidewall compared to OEM provides better snow traction and more compliance in cold conditions.
-Honda Odyssey OEM wheels are a frequently cited budget option on CivicX — they share the 5×120 bolt pattern and are available used in 18×8 sizing, compatible with standard winter tires.
+Common documented setups include 18×8.5 ET40-45 with 225/40R18 or 235/40R18 winter tires — the taller sidewall compared to OEM provides better snow traction and more compliance in cold conditions.
+Honda Odyssey OEM wheels are commonly cited as a budget option in the FK8 community — they share the 5×120 bolt pattern and are available used in 18×8 sizing, compatible with standard winter tires.
 Bridgestone Blizzak and Continental WinterContact are the most cited winter tire choices in the FK8 community.
-If staying on 20″ wheels for winter use, finding 245/30R20 all-season tires is difficult — this is an additional motivation to maintain a dedicated 18″ winter set.
-Remember to recalibrate the indirect TPMS system after each seasonal swap.
+If staying on 20″ wheels for winter use, finding 245/30R20 all-season tires is difficult — frequently cited as additional motivation to maintain a dedicated 18″ winter set.
+Owners typically recalibrate the indirect TPMS system after each seasonal swap.